 Ermou Street is a must-see for shoppers!

-To learn more about Athens, check out our comprehensive guide to the city’s top 20 attractions and activities.
+To learn more about Athens, check out our comprehensive guide to the city’s Greece Trips 2022 – Guide (Updated) – Top 20 Things to Do

 When Athens’ Acropolis Museum first opened in 2009, it quickly became one of the most popular contemporary attractions in town.
 Known for its utilization of cutting-edge glass and steel construction, the structure holds some of Greece’s most iconic treasures.